 * Senate Glossary A glossary that provides brief definitions of terms related to Congress and the legislative process.

 Other Resources on the U.S. Legislative Process

-* The Legislative Process: Summary by C-SPAN A concise summary of the legislative process covering both houses.
+*Library of Congress A concise summary of the legislative process covering both houses.

-* Center on Congress (University of Indiana) A detailed presentation of the legislative process for both houses, including discussions on types of legislation, "packaging" legislation, etc. This Web site also contains an historical overview of the two houses and information on the role of Congress in American life.
+* Center on Congress (University of Indiana) A detailed presentation of the legislative process for both houses, including discussions on types of legislation, “packaging” legislation, etc. This web site also contains an historical overview of the two houses and information on the role of Congress in American life.